WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_Merge.md

 SURF Data was acquired at the DPR SURF database web page as CSVs via FTP download on 2/17/2021, and modified via the methods outlined in https://github.com/WWU-IETC-R-Collab/CEDENSURF-mod/blob/main/CEDENSURF.md prior to this work.

-CEDEN Data was acquired from https://ceden.waterboards.ca.gov/AdvancedQueryTool, for the Central Valley and San Francisco Bay regions, and spatially queried to the USFE project area.
+CEDEN Data was acquired from https://ceden.waterboards.ca.gov/AdvancedQueryTool on January 29 2020 for the Central Valley and San Francisco Bay regions, and spatially queried to the USFE project area.
 This original data set can be found within the IETC Tox Box at: Upper San Francisco Project\Data & Analyses\Original\CEDEN.
 The methods of prior modification are at: https://github.com/WWU-IETC-R-Collab/CEDEN-mod/blob/main/CEDEN_ModMaster.md

 ### CEDEN